oracle/node-oracledb/doc/src/api_manual/oracledb.rst

     * - ``oracledb.DEFAULT``
       - 0
       - n/a
-      - Used with ``fetchInfo`` to reset the fetch type to the database type
+      - Used with ``fetchInfo`` to reset the fetch type to the database type.
     * - ``oracledb.NUMBER``
       - 2010
       - ``oracledb.DB_TYPE_NUMBER``